 The method you choose to remove enamel paint from paintbrushes depends on whether the paint is water-based or oil-based.
 Generally, cleaning water-based paint involves washing it under running water.
 On the other hand, you can clean oil-based paint with either paint thinner or oil and dish soap.
 Removing oil-based paint from paintbrushes without solvents is more ecological and economical than using paint thinner.

-Note: It is okay to use paint thinner as long as you follow the proper listed out below.
+Note: It is okay to use paint thinner if you follow the proper listed below.

 You’ll need: 1 bucket, mild dish soap, rag, brush scrub

 - Pour enough water to cover the paintbrush in a bucket completely.